 Method is not sensitive to multi-path interference

 Less sensitive to changes in object reflection/scattering, or changes in ambient light within a scene.
-This is because method relies changes in spot shape not spot intensity to determine distance
+This is because the method relies on changes in spot shape (not spot intensity) to determine distance

-For certain applications system maybe used without projected pattern
+For certain applications, the system may be used without projected pattern

-System can be very small (in fact performance is better when projection axis and collection path are next to each other)
+System can be very small; in fact, the performance is better when the projection axis and collection path are next to each other

 By adding astigmatism to the image collecting objective lens, the shape of point spread function (PSF) becomes dependent on the distance to the object: The eccentricity ε of elliptical PSF varies with the distance to the object.

 The passive layout means that the system does not use structured illumination.
-In the image below test targets have grid pattern for better show astigmatic effect.
-The distances from the camera to the targets: left: 1.2 m middle: 2.70 m; right: 0,50 m;
+In the image below, test targets have a grid pattern to better show the astigmatic effect.
+The distances from the camera to the targets are left: 1.2 m, middle: 2.70 m, right: 0,50 m.